 Endomysial Antibody IgA testing is used to aid in the diagnosis of Celiac Disease.
-This test looks for a type of antibody which is highly specific to patients with Celiac Disease.
+This test looks for a type of antibody which is highly specific to people with Celiac Disease.
 The specificity of this antibody typically means a very low occurrence of false positives for this test.
-However, not all patients with Celiac disease will develop Endomysial antibodies.
+However, not all people with Celiac disease will develop Endomysial antibodies.
 For this reason, additional testing may be necessary even if a person receives a negative result for this test.

-Endomysial Antibody testing is commonly ordered as a confirmation when patients have had positive results from other Celiac antibody tests.
+Endomysial Antibody testing is commonly ordered as a confirmation when people have had positive results from other Celiac antibody tests.
 The presence of Endomysial antibodies is highly indicative of Celiac Disease.
 The Endomysial Antibody test is also available as part of the Celiac Disease Panel.

 A final diagnosis for Celiac Disease should be confirmed by a doctor and may require an intestinal biopsy.
 For additional information on Celiac Disease testing, please visit the Celiac Disease Foundation at www.celiac.org.